fluree/docs.flur.ee/src/content/0.15.0/guides/analytical_queries/full-text-search.md

 A few things to note with full text searching:

 1. The full-text search index is not guaranteed to be fully up-to-date.
 It may take some time for index to become synchronized.
-2. Full-text search is only available for the current Fluree database.
+2. Full-text search is only available for the current Fluree ledger.